isopleth/jCVSim/README.md

 engine written in C.  I converted it to Java, making changes on the way to improve readability.
 The most important of these were to change lots of array indices to symbolic names.
-CVSim itself is available from https://physionet.org/content/cvsim/1.0.0/ and there is plenty of documentation about it, which is also largely applicable to my version of it, there.
+CVSim itself is described at https://physionet.org/content/cvsim/1.0.0/ and there is plenty of documentation about it that is also largely applicable to my fork of it.
+The source code for CVSim is at https://github.com/MIT-LCP/cvsim

 ![screenshot](/screenshot.png)